Nivedha20102001/ETG-Inventory-Management-System-Project-/README.md

     5.View Transaction History

 There are more than 30 products in the inventory.
-I have created two jason files in this project:
+I have created two json files in this project:
    1.record.json file is used to see the product details and 2.sales.json file is used to see transaction history.